zulip/zulip/docs/production/export-and-import.md

 ### Restoring backups

+1. Install the same base OS as the backup was taken on.
+If you want to [upgrade the OS][upgrade-os], you should do this after restoring the backup.

-First, [install a new Zulip server through Step 3][install-server] with the same version of both the base OS and Zulip from your previous installation.
-Then, run as root:
+1. [Install a new Zulip server through Step 3][install-server], with the same version of PostgreSQL that the backup was taken on, by passing the desired version with [the `--postgresql-version` argument][installer-options].
+If you want to [upgrade the version of PostgreSQL][upgrade-pg], you should do this after restoring the backup.

+1. As root, import the backup:

 ```bash
 /home/zulip/deployments/current/scripts/setup/restore-backup /path/to/backup
 ```

 When that finishes, your Zulip server should be fully operational again.

+[upgrade-os]: upgrade.md#upgrading-the-operating-system
+[upgrade-pg]: upgrade.md#upgrading-postgresql

 #### Changing the hostname